HOW TO USE CONTENT MARKETING IN YOUR SALES FUNNEL TO GENERATE DEMAND

 3. Focus content on the top and middle of the sales funnel

-5. Quality over quantity
+5. Quality content over quantity of content

-- Create a team of internal and external contributors
+- Create a team of internal and external contributors.

-- Create an editorial team to curate
+- Create an editorial team to curate your content.

 6. Promote and amplify your content